BeSS

 Organisation

-The D-Lab includes a core team plus associate fellows.
-The core team currently includes seven Research Fellows, four Predoctoral Fellows and three Research Assistants.
+Directed by Javier Polavieja, the D-Lab includes a core team plus associate fellows.
+The core team currently includes eight Research Fellows, four Predoctoral Fellows and three Research Assistants.
 Associate fellows of the lab are academics from institutions both within the CSIC and further afield who are collaborating with lab researchers on specific research projects.

 Training